HMX Blue Topaz vs. TTC Honey

 Overview

-When it comes to mechanical keyboard switches, two options that stand out are the HMX Blue Topaz and the TTC Honey, both being linear switches.
-The Blue Topaz is renowned for its super smooth actuation and lightweight feel, making typing a breeze.
+When it comes to mechanical keyboard switches, two options that stand out are the HMX Blue Topaz and the TTC Honey, both of which are linear switches.
+The Blue Topaz is renowned for its smooth actuation and lightweight feel, making typing a breeze.
 Its distinctive glitter housing not only catches the eye but also provides a clacky sound signature, offering both visual and auditory delight.
 On the other hand, the TTC Honey switches offer a smooth and creamy feel with a deep and pleasant sound profile.
-Categorized as ['Subdued', 'Creamy', 'Frictionless', 'Buttery', 'Subtle', 'Polished'], the Honey switches provide a different typing experience compared to the Blue Topaz.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+Categorized by adjectives such as subdued, creamy, frictionless, buttery, subtle, and polished, the Honey switches provide a different typing experience compared to the Blue Topaz.
+However, let's dive a bit deeper beyond generalities so you can best decide on the switch that suits you.

 By the numbers